-During either FMI or FM II, students must complete at least one of these rotations with a DO and at least one must be completed in a rural area.
+Between FMI, FM II, or FM III students must complete at least one of these rotations with a DO and at least one must be completed in a rural area.
 You may choose to meet these two requirements within the same rotation (DO & rural), or you may choose one rotation with a DO and one in a rural area.

-FM II is four (4) weeks in length and can be done as either a singular four-week block or two (2) two-week blocks.
+FM II & III are each four (4) weeks in length and can be done as either a singular four-week block or two (2) two-week blocks.